lpkennedy6062/TSP_tests_LK/README.md

 by Zygmunt Pizlo (Cambridge UP, 2022).
 It has been used to generate results for the following
 abstracts:

+> VanDrunen, J., Nam, K., Beers, M., and Pizlo, Z. "Traveling salesperson problem with simple
+> obstacles: The role of multidimensional scaling and the role of clustering."
+> *Computational Brain and Behavior*, 2022.
+>
 > Pizlo, Z. and VanDrunen, J. "The status of mental representations in cognitive functions."
 > *Annual Interdisciplinary Conference*, 2020.
 >